 It Rained on My Wedding Day (and I Survived)

 When the engagement excitement settled down and I realized I actually had to plan a wedding, I panicked a little.
-I started envisioning an intimate dinner party; my parents (and groom-to-be) had a different idea.
-In nine months time, we pulled together a destination wedding weekend for 140 of our family and friends, complete with a white-party BBQ on the beach and a sailboat send-off brunch.
+I started envisioning an intimate dinner party—but my parents (and groom-to-be) had a different idea.
+In nine months time, we pulled together a destination wedding weekend for 140 of our family and friends, complete with a white dress code barbecue on the beach and a sailboat send-off brunch.
 I prayed, begged and bargained for good weather, but in the end, it rained for a good part of the weekend.
 Even still, it was better than I could have ever imagined—really!

 Check out our full gallery here!